danhper/fundle/README.md

 `fundle global-plugin` simply invokes `fundle plugin` as `root`, so it has the same paramter functionality: `--url` and `--path`.

-Unlike the `fundle plugin` command, there's no need to run this at startup in a `.fish` file, or to run `fundle init` afterwards.
+Unlike the `fundle plugin` command, there's no need to run this at startup in a `.fish` file, or to run `fundle init`/`fundle install` afterwards.
 Users need only `source /etc/fish/config.fish` to load newly-installed plugins.

 ## Commands